Rinse and Repeat

 Another tool that is essential is a market scanner that will find options with the yield desired.
 It is a casual observation that including ETFs, there are a limited number of equities that have, say weekly options with 1% or more premium yield for a given market cap and price range.
 There may be adequate option scanners out there, but again, Brokenstock offers such a scanner for the very purpose of this strategy.

 Since this is an income strategy, tools that measure overall income per unit time (weeks preferably, but also months, quarters and years) are needed to determine the regular income generated by the strategy.
-Again, Brokenstock provides such tools, both raw income but also adjusted for overall position closure (Sometimes, we make a decision to close a position which can be profitable overall, but which may appear as an income loss - we want to exlude that from regular income calculations.
+Again, Brokenstock provides such tools, both raw income but also adjusted for overall position closure (Sometimes, we make a decision to close a position which can be profitable overall, but which may appear as an income loss — we want to exclude that from regular income calculations.
 For example this can happen when one has massive capital gains, but for some reason has an overall loss on option positions.
 The combined yield may be profitable, but the closure will contribute negatively to income when that is not the intent).

-Another tools that is useful, and provided by the Brokenstock Application, is a calendar of dollar amounts to be expired, which will call the Expiration Ladder.
+Another tool that is useful, and provided by the Brokenstock Application, is a calendar of dollar amounts to be expired, which we will call the Expiration Ladder.
 This is useful to spread effective principle over weeks into the future, another form of diversification.
 One does not want their short options obligations to all expire in the next week, or on any given week, but rather over a period of time.

 The prerequisites identified as a whole for the Butcher’s Row methodology is understood to be in place.
 In addition, this methodology has additional prerequisites.